Carnegie Mellon University

 Funding an Internship

-The Department of English does not offer guaranteed funding for Internships.
-However, there are many opportunities to secure funding if needed.
+For unpaid internships, the Department of English does not offer guaranteed funding.
+However, there are several opportunities to apply for funding.

 Students may be eligible to apply for internship funding awards administered by the English Department.
-Please reach out to the English Assistant Director of Undergraduate Programs for additional information.
+Please reach out to Laura Donaldson, Assistant Director of Undergraduate Programs and Academic Advisor, at ldonalds@andrew.cmu.edu for additional information.

-Learn about Professional Writing major Yoori Kim's ('24) Pittsburgh Summer Internship Program experience with NEXTPittsburgh during the summer of 2022.
+Learn about Professional Writing alumna Yoori Kim's Pittsburgh Summer Internship Program experience with NEXTPittsburgh during the summer of 2022.
+Yoori is now employed full-time at IBM.

 Where Have Our Students Had Internships?